d-rec/drec-origin/docs/usage-guide/get-started.md

 All new users follow the same registration process.
 The only difference occurs during the **Organization Information** step, where you must select the appropriate organization type:

 - **Buyer:** Select this option if you are signing up as a Buyer.
-- **Developer:** Select this option if you are signing up as a DRE Developer.
+- **Developer:** Select this option if you are signing up as a DRE Project Developer.

 ### Registration Workflow